Hebrew name: Eliezer

-The Nazis did not want to "inherit" the soon-to-be stateless Polish Jews living in Germany, and a couple of days before the deadline, on October 28, 1938, rounded up 17 000 Polish Jews and deported them to Poland, in the so-called "Polenaktion".
+The Nazis did not want to "inherit" the soon-to-be stateless Polish Jews living in Germany, and a couple of days before the deadline, on October 28, 1938, rounded 17 000 Polish Jews across all of Germany and deported them to Poland, during the so-called "Polenaktion".

 They were put on trains to Poland, and were allowed to take with them one suitcase per person and no more than 10 Marks.
 According to Hitler, since "Jews had come to Germany with nothing, they would leave with nothing."

-While her parents were beeing rounded up for deportation, my mother was in Hascharah in the north of the Germany and, having been warned of the upcoming roundup, managed to escape the fate of her parents.
+While her parents were beeing rounded up for deportation, Toni was in Hachshara in Flensburg in the north of Germany and - having been warned of the upcoming roundup - had managed to escape the fate of her parents.

 Deportation to Poland

 Whereas most Jews deported to Poland were kept in the Zbaszyn camp after their arrival, Leo and Frida managed to go to Kraków - either immediatly, or at least very soon after their arrival.
 My mother said: